EZ-ID – Real-Time Sample Identification for SPECTRAL EVOLUTION Spectrometers and Spectroradiometers

 Library Builder is a powerful tool for creating a custom library that will make your identification processes even more accurate.

 You can build your own custom library by scanning known samples and entering your critical metadata.
-Metadata can be customized to include information specific to you application.
+Metadata can be customized to include information specific to your application.
 For example in a raw materials inspection/QC application you might include vendor name, lot number, and similar information.
 In a vegetation library, you might include location (including GPS coordinates) time of day for the scan, atmospheric conditions, and so on.

 oreXpress spectrometers for mining provide a fast return on investment with accurate collection of data in the field plus fast mineral identification.
 For more information on the oreXpress, click here.